sachinsshetty/sachinsshetty/README.md

 ## Hi there 👋 🙋‍♀️ 🧙 👩‍💻 🌈

-I Software developer with 5+ years of professional experience in Full Stack development and Data Engineering.
+I am a Full Stack Software developer with 5+ years of professional experience in Web Development, Android Apps and Data Engineering.
+Actively looking for Full Stack Senior Developer Roles in Germany (Remote and On-Site)

 Currently I am building micro-service architecture for interactions in Autonomous Vehicle's complex interaction.
+[Revive](https://github.com/sachinsshetty/revive)

 ### Projects